We'd like to define a nicer interface for our program. And while we could manage something

 As you can see, modifiers can be composed using the

-With such interface it means that we don't have to supply all of the modifier options, we can just use the one that are relevant.
+With such an interface we don't have to supply all the modifier options, but only the relevant ones.
 So if we don't want to have a shortened flag name, we don't have to add it.

 For the data type we've defined, having